-Heart disease is the number one cause of death for men and women, and kills more people yearly than all of the forms of cancer combined.
-Approximately 92 million people either have some form of heart disease or are recovering from a stroke.
-In addition, over 1/3 of American adults have high blood pressure, which puts them at a high risk for developing heart disease.
-How do you ensure that you do not become a statistic and wind up a victim of a heart attack or stroke?
+Heart disease is the number one killer of both men and women worldwide.
+For women in particular, heart disease results in more deaths every year than all forms of cancer combined!
+Cardiovascular disease affects nearly half of all US adults.
+In addition, over 1/3 of American adults have high blood pressure, which puts them at higher risk for developing heart disease.
+1 What three steps can you take to help ensure that you do not become a statistic and wind up the victim of a heart attack or stroke?

-Naturopathic Doctors receive advanced training in nutrition to better help their patients.
-Some NDs choose to specialize in this area.
-When it comes to eating healthy, here’s what you need to do:
+A cornerstone of naturopathic education revolves around nutrition.
+Naturopathic doctors receive advanced training in nutrition to better help their patients.
+Some NDs even choose to specialize in this area.
+When it comes to eating healthy, here’s a few tips to get you started:

 Fruits and Vegetables

 The most important dietary change for improving and supporting cardiovascular health is to increase your intake of whole fruits and vegetables.
 Research has shown that heart disease risk decreases with more produce consumption.
 2

 Fruits and vegetables are high in fiber and antioxidants which help protect the heart in multiple ways.
 Fiber helps with detoxification, lowers cholesterol, and decreases glycemic load (blood sugar) by slowing the absorption of sugars.
 In general, the more colorful the fruit or vegetable, the higher the antioxidant and anti-inflammatory power.
 Typically, the same pigments that give plants color, act as antioxidants.
 Eating a rainbow – having some red, orange, yellow, green, and blue fruits and vegetables in your diet every day is a great place to start.